 Though Satan is powerless, he is still highly successful in inflicting evil.
 That is because he must transform into human form so that he becomes more relatable and likable to us.
 Satan is so successful because he cunningly gets a hold of those closest to us.
 He also cleverly uses various lures to entice us into his web.

 Because we are unknowingly hypnotized like a zombie, he easily appears in the people around us, and manipulates us, if we fall for it.
-Under his baffling spell, we are decoyed, and oblivious, because we are only alerted by the image of Satan with a pitch fork, that’s been burned in our minds.
+Under his baffling spell, we are decoyed, and oblivious, because we are only alerted by the image of Satan with a pitchfork, that’s been burned in our minds.

 When I hear people say that Satan is real, or that Satan is walking the face of the Earth, I interpret that to mean that he has infiltrated the minds of people surrounding and interacting with us.
+I don’t know if it’s just me, but he seems to have shown tremendous success in recent years.

 So when I state with conviction that ‘Satan walks the face of the Earth’, now you know what I mean.